MicrosoftDocs/power-platform/power-platform/admin/about-lockbox.md

 - A Microsoft engineer accesses the underlying platform as part of troubleshooting and is inadvertently exposed to customer data.
 It is rare that such scenarios would result in access to meaningful quantities of customer data.

-Customer lockbox requests are also not triggered by external legal demands for data.
-For details, see the discussion of [government requests for data](https://www.microsoft.com/trust-center/) in the Microsoft Trust Center.
+Customer Lockbox requests are also not triggered by external legal demands for data.
+For details, see the discussion of government requests for data in the [Microsoft Trust Center](https://www.microsoft.com/trust-center/).

 ## Known issues

-- The consent process for creating a support instance is not integrated with lockbox.
-Once the support instance is created after initial customer consent, support engineer will have access to the data stored in the support instance for troubleshooting purposes.
+- The consent process for creating a support instance is not integrated with Customer Lockbox.
+Once the support instance is created after initial customer consent, a support engineer will have access to the data stored in the support instance for troubleshooting purposes.

-- Customer lockbox Preview is not available in sovereign clouds at this time.
+- Customer Lockbox Preview is not available in sovereign clouds at this time.